andreamoleri/DataArchitecture/README.md

 Within a Column Family, Cassandra also supports a more advanced data structure known as SuperColumns.
 Essentially, a SuperColumn is a collection of columns grouped under a single key.
 Each column within a SuperColumn has its own name, value, and timestamp, much like regular columns.
 This hierarchical data structure allows for more complex data models and relationships to be represented.
 For instance, a SuperColumn can be used to model nested data, such as a blog post with multiple comments where each comment has attributes like author, timestamp, and content.
 Despite their utility, SuperColumns have become less favored in newer versions of Cassandra, which now prefer the use of collections such as maps, lists, and sets.
 These collections offer a more straightforward and efficient approach to data modeling, simplifying the representation of complex relationships like one-to-many and many-to-many associations.

 One of Cassandra's key strengths is its support for wide-row tables, where a single row key can have an exceptionally large number of columns.
 This feature is particularly useful for applications like social media platforms, event logging, or time-series data where it is common to have many related records associated with a single key.
-For instance, in a social media application, a user’s timeline can be stored as a wide row, with each column representing an individual post or activity.
+For instance, in a social media application, a user's timeline can be stored as a wide row, with each column representing an individual post or activity.
 This capability allows Cassandra to handle large volumes of related data efficiently under a single key, making it an excellent choice for managing data that grows over time.

 Cassandra, unlike relational models and MongoDB, strongly discourages the use of relationships between data/tables, instead favoring data duplication.
 Instead of using complex joins as in relational databases, data is designed to be read together in the same row or partition, reducing the need for costly joins.
 This denormalization approach is particularly advantageous in distributed environments, where data retrieval from multiple nodes can be slow.
 By storing related data together, Cassandra optimizes read and write performance.
 In fact, from a computational cost point of view, it is much more efficient for Cassandra to perform multiple write operations to keep the data consistent, compared to performing join operations based on the queries.